Cancer Screening Guidelines

 Cervical Cancer

 HPV vaccination can prevent 90% of the cancers caused by HPV, including cervical cancer.* The human papillomavirus (HPV) vaccine is recommended for boys and girls ages 11 to 12 as part of routine adolescent immunizations.
 Men and women can be vaccinated up to age 45 if they have not already received the HPV vaccine.
 When detected early and treated, cervical cancer is usually curable.
 The Pap test has helped to reduce death rates by finding precancerous cells or early cancer.
-The HPV test improves screening by testing for the high-risk strains of HPV.
+The HPV test improves screening by finding more aggressive lesions, detecting abnormalities earlier, and decreasing rates of abnormalities in the future.

 Screening: Pap test only